J-Ngan/VideoGameSales-Model/README.md

 ![](LinearRegression.PNG)

-The second model I used was Random Forst Regression which brought me to 57% accuracy.
+The second model I used was Random Forest Regression which brought me to 57% accuracy.

 ![](RandomForestRegressor.PNG)